CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

  * **Public:** You can also have ACLs granting public read access to the data, which is useful for e.g. sharing public scientific results or public datasets.

-* **Temp URLs:** A temp URL is a unique URL for accessing an object.
-These URLs are time-limited, and the duration can be determined.
-Anyone can access the object with the URL, but the URL is not feasible to guess.
-This is a good way to somewhat securely share data to a limited audience that does not need to have personal Allas accounts.
-Temp URLs are created per object, not per bucket.
-You can create temp URLs with [Swift](./swift_client.md#temp-urls) or [S3](./s3_client.md#temporary-urls).

 ## Static web content